 Exascale Science looks at challenges in building and the scientific possibilities of next-generation computers that will operate at exaflops – processing power many times that of today’s fastest machines.

-In the late 2000s, Lawrence Berkeley National Laboratory scientists Carl Steefel and David Trebotich had computational dream.
+In the late 2000s, Lawrence Berkeley National Laboratory scientists Carl Steefel and David Trebotich had a computational dream.
 They wanted… Read More

 In kilometer-sized particle accelerators, electric fields hurtle small bits of matter at nearly light speed.
 Those fast, powerful particle beams… Read More

-A computational model of an exploding star – a supernova – is the “quintessential multi-physics simulation,” says team designing codes… Read More
+A computational model of an exploding star – a supernova – is the “quintessential multi-physics simulation,” says a team designing codes… Read More

 In the old days of cell biology, scientists knew the atomic structures of few membrane proteins.
 Now, amid the so-called… Read More